desain/dynamic-fog/docs/store.md

 | Edge      | Whether the edge of the light should be solid or blurred                     |
 | Type      | Whether the light should be a primary or secondary light.
 More details below |

+To remove a light you can click the Remove Light button at the bottom of the Light Settings

 ## Add a Wall

 Walls are automatically created from the fog shapes of the native Owlbear Rodeo fog tools.